 Hearing directly from survivors from a range of backgrounds, with different experiences, is important in shaping this strategy and our direction.
-In developing this strategy, we spoke to survivors with lived experience about what they felt was important in developing our approach for the next 5 years.
-Their thoughts covered 4 main areas.
+In developing this strategy, we spoke to survivors with lived experience about what they felt was important in developing our approach for the next five years.
+Their thoughts covered four main areas:

-Asking the Question
+1. Asking the Question:

-- professionals need to be curious about abuse - survivors should not be stereotyped as there is no 'type' of survivor

-- the right response is also important.
+- Survivors told us that professionals need to be curious about abuse. - Survivors should not be stereotyped as there is no 'type' of survivor. - The right response is also important.
 They want to be believed and supported.
-They don't want to have to prove themselves. - support should be made available sooner, not when survivors reach crisis. - it can take a while for abuse to be identified.
+They don't want to have to prove themselves. - Support should be made available sooner, not when survivors reach crisis. - It can take a while for abuse to be identified.